eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 Next steps:

-You can follow the steps as described in the [getting started](https://www.eclipse.org/hono/getting-started/) tutorial with the following differences:
+You can follow the steps as described in the [Getting Started]({{% homelink "/getting-started/" %}}) guide with the following differences:

 Compared to a plain k8s deployment Azure provides us DNS names with static IPs for the Hono endpoints.
 To retrieve them: